ral9000/VHEGEN/README.md

 # VHEGEN: A vibronic Hamiltonian expansion generator for trigonal and tetragonal polyatomic systems

-VHEGEN (V-ibronic H-amiltonian E-xpansion GEN-erator) is a Python package capable of symbolically generating arbitrarily high order expansion formulas for Jahn-Teller and pseudo-Jahn-Teller Hamiltonians.
+VHEGEN (V-ibronic H-amiltonian E-xpansion GEN-erator) is a Python package capable of symbolically generating arbitrarily high order expansion formulas for Jahn-Teller and pseudo-Jahn-Teller Hamiltonians in vibrational coordinates.

 ## Scope